Cave Creek disaster

 The Cave Creek disaster occurred on 28 April 1995 when a scenic viewing platform in Paparoa National Park, New Zealand, collapsed, resulting in the deaths of 14 people.
 The victims, 13 of whom were Tai Poutini Polytechnic students, fell 40 m onto rocks below.
 The tragedy resulted in wide criticism of the government and its policies towards funding and management of the conservation estate.
 Denis Marshall, the Minister of Conservation, eventually resigned, after the Commission of Inquiry's report came out.
 It also resulted in major changes to procedures used by the New Zealand Department of Conservation, after it was revealed that serious systemic failures had led to the building of the unstable platform.
 Eventual changes in New Zealand law, following a change of government, allowed for government departments to be held criminally liable for inadequate building practices, in the same way as the non-government organisations.

 Background

 Cave Creek / Kotihotiho is a small stream in Paparoa National Park.
-A viewing platform was erected by the Department of Conservation (DOC) in April 1994, looking out over a 40-metre chasm with a view of the resurgence, where the creek emerges from a cave system below.
+A viewing platform was erected by the Department of Conservation (DOC) in April 1994, looking out over a 40-metre vertical-sided chasm with a view of the resurgence, where the creek emerges from a cave system below.

 The builders of the platform did not have appropriate qualifications for the job.
 Twelve major problems or oversights occurred during the platform's construction (see below), including nails being used to connect the bearers to the piles instead of bolts as no drill was brought to the site.
 The platform was highly unsafe, especially with large numbers of people on it.